 Also, look at

 simapp/app.go (opens new window), in which each module and key keeper will be imported.
 The first thing you will see is a considerable list of modules (opens new window) that are used by most Cosmos-sdk applications:

 The modules in the

 /cosmos-sdk/x/ folder are maintained by several organisations working on the Cosmos stack.
 To understand a module, the best way is to have a look at the respective

 spec folder.
-For example, have a look at the
+For example, look at the

 cosmos-sdk/x/bank/spec/01_state.md (opens new window) to understand the state of the